iadept/grapher/grapher_annotation/README.md

 Define class with unnamed or _ constructor, all fields in this constructor used in code generation

-See below examples of dart model for graphql entity
+Below are examples of the Dart model for the GraphQL entity example.

 ### Object